okstate-maps/guide-reveal.js/index.md

 #### Basic Setup
 The **basic setup** allows you to author your very own presentations only.
 There is a **full setup**, but we'll go over this in another guide.
-1. To get started, you need to download the lastest version of reveal.js from .
+1. To get started, you need to download the lastest version of reveal.js from [this website](https://github.com/hakimel/reveal.js/releases).

 #### More Sub Delicious